devoctomy/devoctomy.com/_includes/about.markdown

----
-layout: default
-title: About
-description: About devoctomy
----
+## Who Are We?

-devoctomy is a software development company that specialises in all things Windows, we consist of 2; Microsoft fan boys, Nick Pateman the CEO and sole developer, and Marc McKerracher the tester in chief (so if anything doesn't work, it's his fault).
+Founded in February 2015, devoctomy is a software development company that specialises in all things Windows, we consist of 2; Microsoft fan boys, Nick Pateman the CEO and sole developer, and Marc McKerracher the tester in chief (so if anything doesn't work, it's his fault).

-Founded in April 2015, devoctomy plans on bringing software products for the Windows platform, primarily that of Universal Windows 10.
-As life is short, and we are here to enjoy every moment of it, our software will tend to have a certain toung-in-cheek edge about it
+We are based on the south coast of England, near sunny ol' Brighton (Where all the cool kids go).

+## What Do We Do?

-We have an archive of potentially cool and fun products that we plan on releasing in the near future, so watch this space.
+Simply put, we write software for Microsoft Windows, aiming primarily at Windows 10 and the Universal App Platform.
+Although we haven't released anything just yet, we have an archive of potentially cool and fun products that we plan on releasing in the near future.
+We just need to polish off some final bits in order to ready them for the public.

+That includes games and applications.
+If you would like to stay notified of our developments, come back regularly and read our blog posts, or alternatively you can sign up for our newsletter on the 'About' page.

+## About The Website

-> This website was created using an open-source Jekyll theme from [Thomas Vaeth](https://github.com/thomasvaeth/trophy-jekyll).
+This website was created using an open-source Jekyll theme from [Thomas Vaeth](https://github.com/thomasvaeth/trophy-jekyll).
 Picked for its simple but elegant design.
 You might ask that if we are a software development company, why didn't we create our own?
 Well you may or may not know that the world of software development is a huge field, website development is not our forte so we would rather leave it to those that can do it best.
 Plus as the code is open-source, feel free to download and play with it.